programming-digital-twins/pdt-edge-components/README.md

 NOTE: The directory structure and all files are subject to change based on feedback I receive from readers of my book and students in my IoT class, as well as improvements I find to be helpful for overall repo betterment.

-# Other things to know
+## Other things to know

-## Pull requests
+### Pull requests

 PR's are disabled while the codebase is being developed.

-## Updates
+### Updates

 Much of this repository, and in particular unit and integration tests, will continue to evolve, so please check back regularly for potential updates.
 Please note that API changes can - and likely will - occur at any time.

 # REFERENCES

 This repository has external dependencies on other open source projects.
 I'm grateful to the open source community and authors / maintainers of the following libraries:

-Core exercises:

 - [apscheduler](https://github.com/agronholm/apscheduler)
   - Reference: A. Grönholm.
 APScheduler.
 (2020) [Online].
 Available: https://pypi.org/project/APScheduler/.